Geodfroi/GestionDeMateriel/ReadMe.txt

         http://nlslack.com/getting-started-with-phpunit-7-using-composer/
         run in terminal: ./vendor/bin/phpunit --bootstrap vendor/autoload.php --testdox tests

+Setup mySQL for testing:
+    Deploy dependencies through composer if not already done.
+    Fill in mysql and email info under src/constants/privatesettings.php

+Fake credentials to use the app:
+    login       noel.biquet@gmail.com
+    password:   123123

+Debug mode:
+    verbose logging in local/logs.
+    Also, in debug mode all emails are sent to the development email instead of user emails.

-Modify const APP_FULL_URL to proper url once the app is online.
+Reminder: modify const APP_FULL_URL to proper url once the app is online.